Ernestosant/Bone-supression-models/README.md

 The preprocessing and training routine for each specific model is distributed in different jupyter notebooks in the training scripts folder.

 # Models
 The models folder contains the deployed models.
+The models are available through a url contained in the [model.txt](models/models.txt) file.
 So far two models are available.
 unet_resnet50: Based on a unet architecture with a pretrained resnet50 as encoder and a single channel attention technique.
 gan_mso2: Model based on a pix2pix GAN architecture.